openpracticelibrary/openpracticelibrary/content/practice/continuous-integration.md

 * Small, regular code commits reduce the number of integration problems.
 * Rapid feedback loops make it easier for new contributors to get started.
 * It's fun!
 Shipping of functional software in small increments is more enjoyable than waiting for someone to manually test a giant code change.

+# Useful links
+* [Jenkins Documentation](https://jenkins.io/doc/) - Jenkins is an extensible automation server.
+He can be used as a simple CI server or turned into the continuous delivery hub for any project